yuvisu/yuvisu.github.io/_pages/about.md

 News
 ======
 1. Our study entitled "A Fair Individualized Polysocial Risk Score for Identifying Increased Social Risk in Type 2 Diabetes", has been accepted for publication in Nature Communications.
+1. Our study entitled "Graph Contrastive Learning as a Versatile Foundation for Advanced scRNA-seq Data Analysis", has been accepted for publication in Briefings in Bioinformatics.
 1. I am serving as Program Committee member for SIGKDD 2025.
 1. I am serving as Program Committee member for AAAI 2025.